Skip to main content

 Whether you own your home together or not, it is important to agree what will happen if you do break up.
 This is not always easy to think or talk about.
 Use our guide on making a cohabitation or living together agreement to help you have this conversation and make decisions as a couple about the future.

 It is important to understand the difference between legally owning a home, by yourself or with someone else, and just having your name on the mortgage.
 If you have your name on the mortgage it means you are responsible for paying the monthly repayments.
 It doesn’t automatically mean you own the home.
 You have to have your name on the title of the property at the Land Registry to legally own the home.
-Our guide about home ownership when you live together explains more about this
+Our guide about home ownership when you live together explains more about this.

 Make a will – even if you haven’t got very much to leave at the moment.
 Without a will your partner won’t automatically inherit anything from you.
 Instead, any property or things of value, known as ‘assets’, that you own will automatically pass to your closest blood relations and not your partner.
-This could include the home you share, leaving your partner is a risky situation.
+This could include the home you share, leaving your partner in a risky situation.

 ‘Parental responsibility’ is the legal term for the right to have a say in how your child is brought up and your responsibilities for them as their parent.
 If you are an unmarried father you will only automatically have parental responsibility if you are named as the father on your child’s birth certificate.
 Take a look at our guide for more about what parental responsibility means and the different ways to get it.